BYU-TRG-Team/mqm-scorecard/README.md

 ## Configure database

-Destroys and then creates all tables for Scorecard.
+Destroys and then creates all tables.

 Ensure that the `DATABASE_URL` environment variable is either exported in the shell context or defined in a `.env` file in the repo root.